What is ABC Analysis in Inventory Management?

 It helps avoid dead stock and improves order fulfillment.

-ABC analysis assists all businesses, including hospitals and e-commerce, to concentrate on the inventory that affects them most.
-It is not about equitable treatment of stock.
-It is a matter of receiving where it counts: your time, your money, and your attention.
+ABC analysis assists all businesses, including hospitals and e-commerce, in concentrating on the inventory that affects them most.

 Real-Life Success Stories of ABC Analysis in Inventory Management

-Here are some real-life success stories of companies that implemented ABC analysis in their inventory management and saw measurable results, along with references you can cite or explore for more depth:
+Here are some real-life success stories of companies that implemented ABC analysis in their inventory management and saw measurable results:

 1. Apollo Hospitals (India): Medical Inventory Optimization

-What happened: Apollo used ABC analysis along with VEN (Vital, Essential, Non-essential) classification to improve medical inventory control across hospitals and pharmacies.
+Apollo used ABC analysis along with VEN (Vital, Essential, Non-essential) classification to improve medical inventory control across hospitals and pharmacies.
 A-items included life-saving drugs and high-value devices.
+This resulted in:

 • Reduced stockouts of essential medicines.